HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf219.md

 ## Digital Experience 8.5 and 9.0 Versions

-### Improved installation of Digital Experience v9.5 with CF upgrade

-=== "On-Premises"
-    Starting CF219, the upgrade process to a higher cumulative fix includes the installation of v9.5.
-Refer to [Apply Combined Cumulative Fix](../../deployment/install/traditional/cf_install/index.md) for more information.

 ### End of Support Announced for Digital Experience v8.5 and 9

 === "On-Premises"